NZenitram/rails_engine/README.md

 # Rails Engine
-A stores API

 ## Project Overview
-Rails Engine is our first project for the 3rd module at Turing School of Software and Design.
+Rails Engine is online stores API we built as a project for the 3rd module at Turing School of Software and Design.
 Our learning goals for this project were:

 * To build a versioned API with single responsability controllers